netgroup-polito/frog4-sdn-do/README_INSTALL.md

 	$ sudo apt-get install oracle-java7-installer

 Download and install OpenDaylight as described in [OpenDaylight - Releases and Guides](https://www.opendaylight.org/downloads).

+## Set up the SDN network

+The SDN domain orchestrator can operate both on a virtual SDN network and on a physical SDN network.

+### Virtual network
+If you want to deploy the SDN domain orchestrator on a virtual network managed by ONOS, please follow the ONOS+Mininet tutorial available at [Environment setup with Mininet and onos.py](https://wiki.onosproject.org/display/test/Environment+setup+with+Mininet+and+onos.py).

+### Physical network

+In this case, we assume that your switches are already deployed, and you know how to connect them to the SDN orchestrator.

 ## Install the SDN domain orchestrator